MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Opportunities at risk

-This section helps you to understand the opportunities that are high in revenue and at risk so that you can spend more time by coaching the sales rep who is working with these opportunities to turn into a winning deal.
+This insight helps you to understand the opportunities that are high in revenue and at risk so that you can spend more time by coaching the sales rep who is working with these opportunities to turn into a winning deal.

-The following image is an example of how the opportunities at risk section is displayed:
+The following image is an example of how the opportunities at risk insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Opportunities that are at risk](media/si-app-opportunities-at-risk.png  "Opportunities that are at risk")

 In this example, you can see that opportunities (Red bubbles) that are high in revenue are poor in health score and are at risk.
-You need to coach the sales reps who are handling these opportunities that are at risk and turn them into a winning deal.
+You need to coach the sellers who are handling these opportunities that are at risk and turn them into a winning deal.

 ### Leads at risk

-This section helps you to understand the leads that are losing momentum and at risk so that you can spend more time by coaching the sales rep who is working with these leads to turn into opportunities.
+This insight helps you to understand the leads that are losing momentum and at risk so that you can spend more time by coaching the seller who is working with these leads to turn into opportunities.

-The following image is an example of how the leads at risk section is displayed:
+The following image is an example of how the leads at risk insight is displayed:

   > [!div class="mx-imgBorder"]
   > ![Leads that are at risk](media/si-app-leads-at-risk.png  "Leads that are at risk")

 In this example, you can see that leads (Red bubbles) that are losing momentum with poor health score and are at risk.
-You need to coach the sales reps who are handling these leads that are losing momentum and turn them into opportunities.
+You need to coach the sellers who are handling these leads that are losing momentum and turn them into opportunities.

 ## Call recording KPIs